NeuroPDE+: A Scalable Neuromorphic PDE Accelerator Based on Spintronic and Ferroelectric Devices: Acknowledgment

 \end{IEEEbiography}

 -2\baselineskip plus -1fil

-\begin{IEEEbiography} [{ }]{Yuhan Tang} received the B.E. degrees in communication engineering from the Hunan Institute of Science and Technology, Yueyang, China.
-He is currently pursuing the Ph.D. degree with the College of Computer Science and Technology, National University of Defense Technology, Changsha, China.
-His research work focuses on domain-specific architecture design and optimization.
-His research interests include high performance computing and microprocessor architecture.
+\begin{IEEEbiography} [{ }]{Yunping Zhao} received the B.S. and Ph.D. degrees from the NUDT, in 2020 and 2024, respectively.
+He is currently a Postdoctoral Researcher with the College of Computer Science and Technology, National University of Defense Technology.
+His research interests include deep neural networks, processing-in-memory computing, and brain-inspired neuromorphic computing.
+He has published more than ten papers in TCAD, TACO, TODATES, and ICCD.